Nil-32-0/project-viewer/README.md

 ## Customization Notes

+- Edit `config.yaml` to update the default GitHub user and the tag categories surfaced in the UI.
 - To change status buckets or the source repo name, update `src/lib/github.ts`.
 - Badge colors are mapped in `src/lib/utils.ts`; extend the lists to highlight new technologies.
 - Styling lives in `src/app/globals.css` and the UI components under `src/components/ui`.